 In most cases, when treated properly, there shouldn’t be any further complications.
 In minimal cases there is a risk of the infection spreading to other parts of the body so you should monitor children carefully if they do contract scarlet fever.
 Possible further complications include an ear infection, a throat abscess, sinusitis and pneumonia.

-It is advised to seek medical help if you or your child develops any symptoms of the above within a few weeks of after you have had scarlet fever.
+It is advised to seek medical help if you or your child develops any of the above symptoms within a few weeks of having scarlet fever.

 Is scarlet fever contagious and how does it spread?

 Scarlet fever is very contagious so it’s advised to stay indoors once you’ve contracted it, to minimise the risk of passing it on to others.

 It’s spread through mucus and saliva, which is why it’s more common in the winter months as coughing and sneezing is more prevalent.
 Early spring is also a key time for the illness to spread.

 If you suspect your child has scarlet fever then the NHS advise keeping them off school and nursery.
 Even once antibiotics have started to treat the condition they advise staying off for at least a further 24 hour following the first dose of antibiotics, to minimise risk of spreading.

 Children should be encouraged to over their mouth and nose when sneezing and wash their hands thoroughly with warm water and soap after disposing of their tissue.